 If you want to use self sealing bags (Ziploc freezer bags) for this, remove the air from the bag using the water displacement method.

 How do you like your steak?

-There is debate as to the exact definition of “rare,” “medium rare,” “au point,” etc. A little practice will help you learn just exactly what temperature achieves your preferred appearance of doneness.
+There is debate as to the exact definition of “rare,” “medium rare,” “à point,” etc. A little practice will help you learn just exactly what temperature corresponds to your preferred appearance of doneness.

 Here are some basic temperature setting guidelines:

 Stage each rib eye steak into a dedicated vacuum bag.
-Seal and sous vide process at the temperature best suited to your preferences.
-If you want to process several steaks at different degrees of apparent doneness, start with the HIGHEST temperature to be applied.
-Then, in two hour intervals, add ice or cold water to achieve the next desired temperature, and add the next steak.
-Continue making these adjustments every two hours until you have processed the last steak for a minimum of two hours.
+Seal and sous vide process at the temperature best suited to your preferences for a minimum of two hours.
+We recommend four hours or more for best results.
+If you want to process several steaks at different degrees of apparent doneness, click HERE for the “how to”…

-At service, if the steak is served whole it should be presented as depicted above–with the rounded side away from the diner.
+At service, and regardless of any other components that may share the plate, the steak should be presented as depicted above–with the rounded side away from the diner, and the small triangular shaped tip to the right.
 And there is a reason!

 Some contemporaries opt for the “chunky” presentation to display the apparent doneness upon presentation to the diner.